JaneliaSciComp/BigStitcher-Spark/README.md

 # BigStitcher-Spark
-Running compute-intense parts of BigStitcher distributed
+Running compute-intense parts of BigStitcher distributed.
+For now we support fusion using affine transformation models (including translations of course).
+It should scale very well to large datasets as it tests for each block that is written which images are overlapping.

+Sharing this early as it might be useful ...

 Here is my example config: